-1. If the trees are bare rooted 3.
-Start by marking out the keep them well wrapped in

-4. Choose a mild winter's day to plant trees - avoid frosts, waterlogged or very dry conditions.
+- 3. Start by marking out the planting positions of your trees.
+You could use tree tube canes as markers. - Choose a mild winter's day to plant trees - avoid frosts, waterlogged or very dry conditions

 5. Some sites may require preparing by 'topping' if overgrown with tall plants.
 This involves cutting everything down to ground level during late autumn and winter to make planting easier.